neptune-ai/docs/docs/getting-started/adding-neptune/step-by-step-connect-neptune.rst

     There are many other object that you can log to Neptune.
     You may want to read our articles on:

-    - |how to log other objects and monitor training in Neptune|
+    - See |how to log other objects and monitor training in Neptune|

 6. Add logging of model binary